isntlee/counterCarbon/README.md

 The same principles were maintained through the build, .e.g.
 README wireframe files "counterCarbon(desktop)" or "counterCarbon(mobile)".
 The questions are here outlined in a larger font and the emissions questions answered are immediately represented in an interactive bar-chart; both decisions taken to increase accessibility and broaden appeal.

 Towards the end of the build, it was decided to add a "further action" section.
-As on discovering the user's emissions total they might consider donating to a organisation involved or perhaps volunteering; these reactions are then attended to in the final "Partners" section.
+As on discovering the user's emissions total they might consider donating to an organisation involved or perhaps volunteering; these reactions are then attended to in the final "Partners" section.

 #### User Stories: